coap-security/coap-ace-poc-overview/README.md

 * Aiming for long-term use:
   Resource Server (the ACE part of the device, managing the AS security association and the tokens) and OSCORE integration.

-  While currently not suitable for production deployments, these were built and documented with portability and development into production ready components in mind.
+  While currently not suitable for production deployments (also for lack of review), these were built and documented with portability and development into production ready components in mind.
+  It is expected that they can be adopted into a production workflow with relatively minor adjustments to existing code.

 * Evolvable towards long-term use:
   CoAP-over-GATT implementations (on device and browser).